muasiq/grit/exampleSite/content/english/_index.md

       enable: true
       label: Check it out
       link: "#"
-  - title: We provide solutions to any type of your energy problem
+  - title: We provide solutions tailored to your energy problem
     images:
     - images/service-1.png
     content: Whether it is your electricity energy storage system for your home, solar